In Maths, Polynomial is a concept which is studied under the Algebra branch.

-Let’s first read the basic terms those comprise the polynomials before moving to its definition and various types.
+Let's first read the basic terms of polynomials that comprise the polynomials before moving to its

 Variable